Looming digital regulation has U.S. truck industry scrambling

 "Some of the smaller (trucking) companies are just not going to survive" the change to electronic logs, said Dan Clark, head of BMO Transportation Finance, North America's largest truck and trailer financing company.

 The biggest truck firms back the rule and have used electronic logs for years.
-Large outfits like Schneider National, Swift Transportation Co and Covenant Transportation Group Inc all say the new logs reduce truckers' miles on the road.
+Large outfits like Schneider National, Swift Transportation Co (SWFT.N) and Covenant Transportation Group Inc (CVTI.O) all say the new logs reduce truckers' miles on the road.
 Cutting down driver miles means higher spending for additional drivers to haul freight.
 That leads to higher prices for consumers unless the firms find ways to squeeze more productivity out of their trucks.

 According to an FMCSA analysis, the rules will affect nearly 3.4 million drivers.
-Larger firms with better economies of scale like Werner Enterprises Inc have seen their productivity cut between 3 and 5 percent by electronic logs.
+Larger firms with better economies of scale like Werner Enterprises Inc (WERN.O) have seen their productivity cut between 3 and 5 percent by electronic logs.
 Estimates vary up to 15 percent for how much productivity could fall at America's small trucking outfits.
 Industry lobby group the American Trucking Associations (ATA) estimates the sector is short about 50,000 drivers.
 Electronic logging could leave the industry short 1 million drivers, according to industry tracker FTR Intel.

 The pending change has U.S. railroads hoping to take market share from the sector.
-CSX Corp Chief Executive Michael Ward said "won't impact the big truck firms because they follow the law today, but it will affect small firms."
+CSX Corp (CSX.O) Chief Executive Michael Ward said "won't impact the big truck firms because they follow the law today, but it will affect small firms."

 "This will be a positive for us," Ward said.